mdn/content/files/en-us/web/mathml/element/annotation/index.md

 The **`<annotation>`** [MathML](/en-US/docs/Web/MathML) element contaiting an annotation to the MathML expression in a textual format, for example [LaTeX](https://www.latex-project.org/).

 > [!NOTE]
 > Annotations are not supposed to be rendered by browsers and are hidden by default.
-Although Firefox and Safari render some annotation formats if the first child of the {{mathmlelement("semantics")}} element contains errors or missing.
+However, Firefox and Safari render some annotation formats if the first child of the {{mathmlelement("semantics")}} element contains errors or is missing.

 ## Attributes